philwhiles/frettler/README.md

 ### Chord fingerings
 I am working on a version of the vertical view which can display fingering for a given chord.
 It appears to work for standard six string guitar, open string chords, but for anything else, it currently gets it wrong.
-I am finding it difficult to write the code that can make the right decisions, and am debating abandoning this feature or possibly taking a different approach, and rather than try to analyse the possible note candidates and choose the appropriate fingering, instead use a database of common chord fingerings and apply them with some fretboard shifting to the chord in question.
+I am finding it difficult to write the code that can make the right decisions, and using a database containing recognised chord fingerings is not an option when you consider that Frettlers flexibility around the number of strings and their tunings. ie a fingering for Am on a six string guitar would not translate to a 5 string banjo with different tuning.

 Any and all contributions to the rules needed to select the appropriate frets for a chord are welcomed.